-Quickly develop apps with Teams App Studio (Preview)
+Quickly develop apps with App Studio for Microsoft Teams

 Microsoft Teams is a chat-based workspace in Office 365 that integrates with the apps and services that people use to get work done together.